 Keep reading for more information on investigational drugs and how to get on a registry for future studies.

 Investigational drugs, or experimental drugs, are new medications that researchers are examining.
-According to the Food and Drug Administration (FDA), during a clinical trial, researchers try to prove or show the following:
+According to the

 - how the drug might affect a disease or condition